cryofracture/multi-sig/README.md

 2. `sign-deploy` - adds additional signatures for a multi-signature deploy
 3. `send-deploy` - sends the deploy to the network

 The following example sends a multi-sig deploy containing Wasm (`hello_world.wasm`) that adds a named key to the account.
 The deploy originates from the primary account and needs two signatures to meet the `deployment` weight set to 2.
 Once both keys sign the deploy, either can send it to the network.
+The Wasm used here can be found in the [hello-world](https://github.com/casper-ecosystem/hello-world) repository.

 ### FOR EXAMPLE ONLY, PLEASE UPDATE PRIOR TO EXECUTING